puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 Puppet code is a **declarative** language, which means that you describe only the desired state for your systems, not the steps needed to get there.
-Once you've specified in Puppet code those aspects of a system you want Puppet to manage, a Puppet agent service running in the background makes any changes needed to bring the system into compliance with the desired state.
+Once you've specified in code those aspects of a system you want Puppet to manage, an agent service running in the background makes any changes needed to bring the system into compliance with the desired state.

 A declarative approach requires that you think about the systems in your